 (NOTE: the first stage of this programme may be completed on a modular basis, but students may only progress to stages 2 and 3 as a full-time student)

 Part-time study at Carlow College, St. Patrick’s may also be used as a pathway to full time education.
 Once a part-time student has successfully completed stage one of a programme, they have the option to progress to stage two as a full time undergraduate student or continue on as a part-time learner.
 As an undergraduate full time student, you may be eligible for funding by applying to Student Universal Support Ireland (SUSI).

 Career Development or Personal Interest

-If you are looking to study part-time to upskill for career development or to develop an area of personal interest, you can study stand-alone modules with our current undergraduate programmes.
+If you are looking to study part-time to upskill for career development or to develop an area of personal interest, you can study stand-alone modules with our current undergraduate programmes or choose from our range of part-time Certificate and Higher Diploma courses (run in the evenings or online).
 These modules can be completed to gain additional credits for a particular subject discipline and/or up-skill in a professional area.
 Under this type of study model students can choose modules that will enhance existing qualifications to improve career prospects and employability.

-Applications for Part-Time study are made directly to Carlow College, St. Patrick’s and are not processed by the CAO.
-Applications for Semester 2 intake in January 2022 are now closed.
+Application for part-time study are made directly to Carlow College, St. Patrick’s and are not processed by the CAO.

 Carlow College, St. Patrick’s recognises the importance of access to third level education.
 No specific entry requirements have been set, however application forms will be subject to assessment and candidates may be called for interview.